Mulwor/note-app/0_interview/on-english/js/1-week/4-day.md

 3. How `break` is it different from `continue`?

 `continue` — skip one iteration while break — stop the whole loop.

-4. Is it possible to modify an array `while` iterating over it in a loop for?

-We can modify the array while iterating, but to safely remove elements, we need to use a reverse for loop.

-5. Which cycle is faster - `for` or `while`?

-They are the same in performance

-6. What is the difference between `while` and `do...while`?

-Do...while must be executed at least once, and it doesn't matter if the conditions are correct or not, whereas while may not be executed if the conditions are not suitable.